Don’t Look Back!

 Like Lot’s wife, we have the option of choosing to obey Christ and leaving all the consequences to Him.
 Either that or we go contrary to His word and bear the consequences of our actions on our own.
 The best way to do that is to keep our eyes on Jesus.

-When we focus on our past - and the the things that went wrong or that we could or should have done better - we take our eyes off Christ and start focusing on our weakness.
+When we focus on our past – and the things that went wrong or that we could or should have done better – we take our eyes off Christ and start focusing on our weakness.

 At the same time: every action counts.
 We need to live each moment as if it were going to be our last.
 We need to live each moment conscious of the God who sent his Son to die for the whole world.